Packing Lists for Female Travelers

 My Kindle.
 On the Kindle, I have a book club with my daughter.
 We stay in touch through our Kindle.
 Buy the lightest weight, with Wi-Fi and a touch screen.
 I love the backlight.
 You can read the Kindle in the dark as quickly as you can on the beach.
 Get a case.
 Mine is pink.
 It’s cheap.
 The Kindle cover turns off the Kindle when it closes.
 The cover comes in several colors.

-Getting a Kindle made me a reader.
+I love my Kindle, and it made me a reader.
 It connected me to my daughter.
 My Kindle gives me a better traveler.

 MyCharge 6000 Peak- Rechargeable Power Bank